 Ok(())

-to be sure that it's capable of decompressing. - Initialises voucher with previous_leaf data.
+Node::default().is_decompressible to be sure that it's capable of decompressing.pub struct Voucher {

 pub leaf_schema: LeafSchema,